Horse64/old-core.horse64.org/docs/Features.md

-2. You'll have a worse time with entirely undocumented code due to no inherent annotations as e.g. C# and Java have (but shouldn't you document your public interfaces anyway?),
+2. You'll have a worse time with entirely undocumented code due to no inherent annotations as e.g. C# and Java have (but shouldn't you document your public interfaces with doc comments anyway?),

-3. No advanced typing constraints: as many scripting or scripting-like languages, Horse64 has an intentionally simple typing system.
+3. No advanced type constraints: as many scripting or scripting-like languages, Horse64 has an intentionally simple type system.
    If you like detailed elaborate interface declarations that only match certain very specific arguments, advanced type constraints, and so on, then you should probably use something else,